maxmods/bah.mod/jansson.mod/jansson/doc/apiref.rst

 If no error or position information is needed, you can pass *NULL*.

-The following functions perform the actual JSON decoding.

 .. function:: json_t *json_loads(const char *input, size_t flags, json_error_t *error)

    .. refcounting:: new